This post contains affiliate links

-Tips on reducing your weekly expenditure so that you can save money for holidays
+Tips on reducing your weekly expenditure to save money for holidays

-The following are strategies that I have used to reduce my weekly spend.
+The following are ideas that can be used to reduce your weekly spend.
 Hopefully some of these might work for you!

-Also, you may find my Savings plan for holidays blog post useful.
-This is how I manage to save an amount each work for holidays.
+You may find my Savings plan for holidays blog post useful.
+This is how I manage to save an amount each week for holidays.
 When I first worked out my savings plan, I realised that I was spending WAY too much on take-away food every week.
 It also forced me to have a long hard look at what I consider ‘necessary’ spending.

 Save money by reducing your living expenses